-Pursuant to Section 27 of the Act the Board may adopt "regulations specific to individual persons or sites". promulgating regulations under the Act, the Board shall take into consideration the physical conditions and character of the surrounding areas, the nature of existing air quality as well as the technical feasibility and economic reasonableness of reducing The Board finds that DMI has presented the pollution. information which indicates that the rule of general applicability is not economically reasonable for its facility.
+Pursuant to Section 27 of the Act the Board may adopt "regulations specific to individual persons or sites".
+In promulgating regulations under the Act, the Board shall take into consideration the physical conditions and character of the surrounding areas, the nature of existing air quality as well as the technical feasibility and economic reasonableness of reducing the pollution.
+The Board finds that DMI has presented information which indicates that the rule of general applicability is not economically reasonable for its facility.
 Further, the Board finds that DMI has presented adequate evidence that the allowance of a higher emission rate will not "contribute to a violation of ambient air quality standards".
 (P.C.
 5, p.
-Therefore, the Board will proceed to second notice with this proposed rulemaking with changes to the proposal agreed to by the parties.
+2).
+Therefore, the Board adopts the site-specific rule for DMI, Inc. plant in Goodfield, Woodford County, Illinois.